AndersDeath/diary2/000-current.md

 # 28 May - Dienstag - Berlin - 614 Tag der Einwanderung - Hot Rainy

 Good news from DR SMILE.
 They asked me to prepare additional documents and it looks like that I will have money on my account next week.
 It's really nice.
 Besides that I did nice update for Holy Theory project.
 In general it looks better and better now.
+I enjoy it very very much.